GreatApo/GreatFit/README.md

 - Ability to show only time when screen is off (to save battery, doesn't apply on raise of hand screen)
 - Status bar position and enable/disable
 - Many other options available in settings

+### Bugs
+- Screen off mode not is sometimes not applied when saving the watchface, just change to an other and change back
+- Screen off mode shows widgets over old widgets, just change to an other and change back
+- Xdrip widget is not working

 ### Tutorial for devs and stylers